The Water Quality Advisory Committee provides expert advice on drinking water quality and public health.

 - Work closely with jurisdictional environmental health representatives as required in delivering on the above.

-WQAC current activities include:
+The current activities of the Committee include:

 - Work in collaboration with the enHealth Water Quality Expert Reference Panel on matters related to water quality.

-WQAC Member Information and Disclosure of Interests
+Member Information and Disclosure of Interests

-- relevant financial activities
+- financial interests

 South Australian Department for Health and Wellbeing.
 Expertise in water regulation, microbiology and risk assessment.